kirangosu/blog/_posts/2023-05-21-multiplexed-display.md

 description: How does a seven segment display work?
 ---

 You must have noticed this in movies or any other recorded videos - if the recorded video displays seven segment displays they always flicker.
 Have you ever wondered why?
 The answer to that is multiplexed display.
-Would you like to know more, read ahead.
+And if would you like to know more, please read ahead.

 First some basics.
 A seven segment display (SSD), as the name indicates it has 7 segments, like below.
 For our understanding, I've marked them with alphabets.
 Each segment is a diode.